vippsas/vipps-login-dotnet/docs/configure-asp-net.md

 # Configure Vipps Log In for ASP.NET

-Here you can find the default configuration for the Vipps OIDC middleware.
+Here, you can find the default configuration for the Vipps OIDC middleware.
 Some tips:

 1. Be sure to configure only the scopes you actually need.
 2. If authentication fails, we suggest redirecting to the normal login page and show an informational message.